 In addition to the spiritual growth that the parish has experienced over the years, we have also grown numerically.
 As a result, in November 2010 we moved into a new 300-seat, basilica-style nave and classroom building.

 In September 2014, Fr.
 James Guirguis, one of those ordained to the holy priesthood from All Saints (2007), was appointed Assistant Priest, further expanding the parish’s pastoral reach.
 In January 2016, Fr.
 James and a core of “seed parishioners” were sent out to establish St. Raphael Orthodox Mission Church in the neighboring town of Fuquay-Varina.
 St. Raphael Mission is now thriving and growing.
 With God’s help, we hope to establish more missions in our area!

 In May 2020, after 28 years of active ministry at All Saints, Fr.
 Nicholas Sorensen announced his retirement from the pastorate, effective the end of that year.
 In connection with that announcement, His Eminence, Metropolitan Joseph appointed Fr.
 David Winn as our Assistant Priest to help prepare for Fr.
 Nicholas’ transition to retirement.

 On January 1, 2021, Fr.
 David succeeded Fr.
-Nicholas as our pastor.
+Nicholas as our senior pastor.